The IMPULSE project

 The mitigation of risks inherent in the routine operation of research infrastructures such as ELI (which uses state-of-the-art high-power, high repetition-rate laser systems) requires the understanding and control of a few key technologies.
 The secondary sources are critical in terms of attractiveness for users: selected key technologies contribute to the enhancement of the capabilities of the ELI facilities.

-WP contact: Daniel Kramer (ELI Beamlines)
+WP leader: Daniel Kramer (ELI Beamlines)

 WP5 – Enabling Excellent User Access